FernandoCarrilloBerdugo/react-node-technical-test/README.md

 ### **Start the App**

-To start the App use the following commands:
+To start the App, go to the `front` folder and use the following commands:

 #### `npm install`